offen/offen/docs/docs/running-offen/query-parameters.md

 ```
 https://www.yourpage.org/blog/article/?utm_source=Messenger
 ```
-The traffic coming from these URLs is then displayed in the respective category as "Newsletter" and "Messenger".
+The traffic resulting from these URLs is then displayed in the respective category as "Newsletter" and "Messenger".